Coloring Drawings of Graphs: Towards Characterizing Facially Universal ly Cell 3-Colorab le Graphs ility

 Contrary to the statement of Claim 2, no graph $G_5$ on exactly $5$ vertices is vertex-$3$-critical: we give a case distinction on the minimum degree: \begin{itemize} \item Minimum degree 0: The graph $G_5$ has an isolated vertex which we can identify into another one.
-This essentially deletes the isolated vertex, touching nothing else, yielding a graph which is 3-flowable if and only if $G_5$ is. \item Minimum degree 1: Identifying two vertices other than the degree 1 vertex yields a graph with minimum degree 1, which is thus not bridgeless and therefore not 3-flowable. \item Minimum degree 2: Identifying a degree 2 vertex $w$ into one of its neighbours $v$ yields a graph $G_4$.
-If $G_4$ is 3-flowable, we can extend the flow to $G_5$ by replacing the edge from $v$ that was an edge of $w$ in $G_5$ by a directed path of length 2 in the same direction, where $w$ is the middle vertex. \item Minimum degree 3 or 4: This means that the complement of $G_5$ has maximum degree 1 or 0, so it has 0, 1 or 2 non-adjacent edges.
-All three possibilities for such a graph are given in Figure \ref{fig:mindeg3flow}.
+This essentially deletes the isolated vertex, touching nothing else, yielding a graph which is 3-flowable if and only if $G_5$ is. \item Minimum degree 1: Identifying two vertices other than the degree 1 vertex yields a graph with \bothV{minimum degree 1}{a degree 1 vertex}, which is thus not \bothV{bridgeless}{universally 3 cell-colorable by Proposition \ref{prop:leaf}} and therefore not 3-flowable{ by Theorem \ref{thm:3flowsuff}}. \item Minimum degree 2: Identifying a degree 2 vertex $w$ into one of its neighbours $v$ yields a graph $G_4$.
+If $G_4$ is 3-flowable, we can extend the flow to $G_5$ by replacing the edge from $v$ that was an edge of $w$ in $G_5$ by a directed path of length 2 in the same direction, where $w$ is the middle vertex. \item Minimum degree 3 or 4: This means that{ $\overline{G_5}$,} the complement of $G_5${,} has maximum degree~1 or 0, so it has \bothV{0, 1 or 2}{at most two} non-adjacent edges.
+All three possibilities for such a graph are given in {Fig.}~\ref{fig:mindeg3flow}.
 As you can see, all of them are 3-flowable. \end{itemize}

 This contradiction shows that our initial assumption was wrong and a smallest counterexample $G$ to the claim cannot exist.
 This concludes the proof of Theorem~\ref{K33free}. \end{proof}